D3joTT/ServerManagement/README.md

 # Server Management

-Utils for server management to optimize basic processes such as updating or deleting plugins, directories.
+Utils for server management to optimize basic processes such as enabling servers, updating or deleting plugins and directories.

 ## File structure